Xavious/lotj-plugins/README.md

 This is the auto voter I wrote with Lua sockets to handle the monotonous task of logging into Mudconnector and voting for Lotj on a daily schedule.

+*This is currently broken ever since MudConnector updated their website*

 ## Lotj\_SpaceHud

 My latest and greatest creation based on the premise of asking myself, "How cool would it be to have an Eve Online like space overview for Lotj?"